 Depending on the style of your content, you’ll need to do some sort of research before (and during) your blogging.
 This includes any information gathering you do to produce your content or bolster its credibility.

 There are several research tools for bloggers available today.

-Robert Katai, digital marketer and content strategist, recommends Buzzsumo.
-As he put it, “it’s awesome for almost everything a bloggers want: from monitoring your brand, to find influencer in your industry and also analyze your post (how many social media shares it got, how many backlinks).”
+Robert Katai, a digital marketer and content strategist, recommends Buzzsumo.
+As he put it, “it’s awesome for almost everything bloggers want: from monitoring your brand, to find an influencer in your industry and also analyze your post (how many social media shares it got, how many backlinks).”

 I agree.
 I use Buzzsumo at least a few times a week, mostly to analyze social influencers and social results of a blog post or website.
 It’s increasingly coming out with new tools, as well, like their Question Analyzer, that finds you questions on sites like Quora for your given keyword.

 Google Trends is the gold standard nowadays when you want to get a quick, rough look at how something has become popular (or less popular) over time.